 It will still make your loved ones misty-eyed to see you in it.

 And I will still do everything in my power to find that dress with you.

-We’re all a little nervous right now, doing our best in challenging circumstances.
+We’re all still nervous or if you are like me, scared, right now, doing our best in challenging circumstances.
 But some things don’t change, and my commitment to you feeling amazing on your wedding day is one of those things.
-So even though I am nervous and a bit scared, I am also excited to start welcoming clients to my shop again and getting to do the work I love. xo, Malinda
+So even though I am nervous and a bit scared, I am also excited to help you feel beautiful and getting to do the work I love. xo, Malinda